-The “Dying Gaul” is an Ancient Roman marble copy of a lost Hellenistic sculpture, executed in bronze, it portrays a Gallic warrior in his last moments, as he struggles from a fatal wound, his face contorted in pain.
+The “Dying Gaul” is an Ancient Roman marble copy of a lost Hellenistic sculpture, which was initially created in bronze.
+It portrays a Gallic warrior in his last moments, as he struggles from a fatal wound, his face contorted in pain.
 The marble sculpture depicts a naked man with a Celtic torc around his neck, on the ground atop his shield, wounded and supporting himself with one arm, the other resting weakly on his bent leg.
 The hand on the ground is next to a broken sword; his head is bent down to the point where we can’t see his face.
 He is bleeding from a chest wound on the left side of the rib cage, and he is slowly dying.

 “Our enemies fight naked.
 What injury could their long hair, their fierce looks, their clashing arms do us?
 These are mere symbols of barbarian boastfulness.”

-The original Greek statue is thought to have been commissioned some time between 230 and 220 BC by King Attalus I of Pergamon to celebrate his victory over the Galatians in Anatolia, modern Turkey.
-In 278 BC several Celtic tribes crossed over into Asia Minor and were resisted by the Attalids of Pergamon, who fought to defend the Greek cities in the region.
+The original Greek statue is thought to have been commissioned sometime between 230 and 220 BC by King Attalus I of Pergamon.
+It was created to celebrate his victory over the Galatians in Anatolia, modern Turkey.
+In 278 BC, several Celtic tribes crossed over into Asia Minor and were resisted by the Attalids of Pergamon, who fought to defend the Greek cities in the region.

 The Dying Gaul was part of a large sculptural grouping of an epic monument to commemorate the decisive Hellenistic victory over the invading Gauls from nearby Galatia.
-The lost, probably melted down bronze original was taken from the Pergamon site by Emperor Nero to Rome where it was used to decorate his gigantic gold, jewel-encrusted Golden House.
+The lost, probably melted down bronze original was taken from the Pergamon site by Emperor Nero to Rome.
+Nero used it to decorate his gigantic gold, jewel-encrusted Golden House.

 “I see before me the Gladiator lie

 He leans upon his hand—his manly brow